CameronSquires/primenumbers/README.md

 # primenumbers
- takes user input, checks to see if that int is a prime number
+ takes user input, checks to see if that integer is a prime number

+**NOTE**

+Negative numbers are not currently implemented since the topic of negative prime numbers are still being debated.